statamic/v2-docs/content/pages/7.addons/2.classes/13.filters/index.md

 A few things to note:

 - Your class' `filter` method should return a `Collection`.
 This is what gets sent back to your tag.
+- Although `Statamic\Extend\Filter` gives you a `$this->collection` to play with—and you may seem examples kicking around that do things that way—the use of this property was deprecated in 2.6.
+Instead, you should use the argument passed to the `filter()` method ("`$collection`" in the example ablove).
 - Within the collection, you will get an instance of the data object.
 In this example we're looping through entries, so we get an `Entry` object.
 - You aren't restricted to using `->filter()` on the collection.
 Feel free to manipulate the collection however you wish using the [methods listed on the Laravel docs][collection_methods].